dansuhhh/Plip/README.md

-# Plip
+# Plips

-Plip is a single-player, Pong-like game in which the player juggles balls as they bounce by and increase in number.
+Plips is a single-player, Pong-like game in which the player juggles balls as they bounce by and increase in number.

 ## Tech
-Plip will implement HTML, CSS, JavaScript, and jQuery as well as the following tools:
+Plips will implement HTML, CSS, JavaScript, and jQuery as well as the following tools:

   * the `keymaster` library to register key strokes
   * the `Canvas` API for visual rendering